Poisson Multi-Bernoulli Mixtures for Sets of Trajectories: Linear Gaussian implementation

 \subsection{Discussion}

-In all three predictions, \eqref{eq:Gaussian_prediction}, \eqref{eq:information_prediction} and \eqref{eq:Gaussian_L_latest_prediction}, the mean/covariance, or information vector/matrix, are augmented to account for the additional time step that, following the prediction, is represented by the trajectory.
+In all three state sequence predictions, \eqref{eq:Gaussian_prediction}, \eqref{eq:information_prediction} and \eqref{eq:Gaussian_L_latest_prediction}, the mean/covariance, or information vector/matrix, are augmented to account for the additional time step that, following the prediction, is represented by the trajectory.
 The moment form update~\eqref{eq:Gaussian_update} and the $L$-scan update~\eqref{eq:Gaussian_L_latest_update} affect all states in the state sequence, and the $L$ latest states, respectively.
 In comparison, the information form update~\eqref{eq:information_update} only affects the parts of the information vector and information matrix corresponding to the single most recent state.
-The number of non-zero elements required by the three different representations are listed in Table~\ref{tab:non_zero_elements}.

-For the information form, a key result is that the bottom left and top right corners of the predicted information matrix \eqref{eq:predicted_information_matrix} are exactly zero, and that the update \eqref{eq:updated_information_matrix} only affects the part of the information matrix that is related to the current state.
-This means that the information matrix is sparse without approximation, a direct consequence of the Markov property associated with $\pi_{}^{x}(\cdot|\cdot)$.
-The sparseness has been utilised to formulate accurate and computationally efficient simultaneous localisation and mapping (\slam) algorithms, see, e.g., \cite{reustice-2006b,WalterEL:2007,MahonWPJR:2008}.
+For the information form, a key result is that the bottom left and top right corners of the predicted information matrix \eqref{eq:predicted_information_matrix} are exactly zero, and that the update \eqref{eq:updated_information_matrix} only affects the part of the information matrix related to the current state.
+This means that the information matrix is sparse \cite{Koch11}.

-In theory, when using the Gaussian information form, computing the weights \eqref{eq:DetUpdateW} and \eqref{eq:PoisUpdateW}, and computing an estimate $\hat{\stseq}_{\hat{\tb}:\hat{\td}}$, involves the inverse of the information matrix.
+In theory, when using the Gaussian information form, computing the weights \eqref{eq:DetUpdateW} and \eqref{eq:PoisUpdateW} as well as an estimate $\hat{\stseq}_{\hat{\tb}:\hat{\td}}$ involves the inverse of the information matrix.
 However, it is not necessary to compute the inverse in practice.
 Instead, multiplications with the inverse information matrix are solved efficiently as sparse, symmetric, positive-definite, linear system of equations.
-Utilizing the sparseness does make the computations significantly faster, however, the computational cost inevitably increases with the length of the trajectory.
-An alternative is to compute, in parallel to the information vector and information matrix, the mean and covariance for the current state, thus making them directly available for computation of the the weights \eqref{eq:DetUpdateW} and \eqref{eq:PoisUpdateW}.
-Further discussion about computationally efficient data association, as well as state sequence recovery (both full and partial), for the Gaussian information form can be found in \cite[Sec.
-IV]{reustice-2006b} and \cite[Sec.
-IV-VI]{MahonWPJR:2008}.
+Utilising the sparseness makes the computations significantly faster but the computational cost increases with the trajectory length.
+An alternative is to compute, in parallel to the information vector and matrix, the mean and covariance for the current state, making them available for computation of the weights \eqref{eq:DetUpdateW} and \eqref{eq:PoisUpdateW}.